IleaDorin/APD-MapReduce/README.md

 ## Concurrent_map implemetation
   - The concurrent_map structure is just a list of buckets, each consisting in a unordered_map and a mutex (similar to a normal map but for each bucket access, it locks and unlocks it)
-  - Each time a maper tries to insert an element into the partialRsult, the word is allocated to a bucket, then the bucket is locked, the element gets inserted and the bucket reopens.
+  - Each time a mapper tries to insert an element into the partialRsult, the word is allocated to a bucket, then the bucket is locked, the element gets inserted and the bucket reopens.
 I tried running the code with a variety of buckets and for scalability I initialized the concurrent_map with no_of_threads * 16 based on a trial and error approach.